-Series within an LLC may be terminated and wound up without terminating the LLC (Mothership).
-The converse is not true, and if the LLC (Mothership) is terminated, all series within it must be terminated.
-Of course, the Company Agreement may specify the events or the time that will require the Series within the LLC to terminate and wind up, Section 101.616(A) and (B).
-The members of the LLC (Mothership), not simply those members associated with the Series within the LLC, also have the right, by majority vote under the statute, to terminate the Series within the LLC.
-Members associated with the Series, and if there are no such members, then the managers associated with the Series within the LLC may, again by majority vote, terminate the Series within the LLC and wind it up.
-These statutory provisions on the events requiring the termination and winding up of the Series within the LLC may be varied by the Company Agreement.
-The issues of the percentage vote required to authorize the termination, and the issue of who may vote are likely to be matters that are routinely varied.
-Since Series within LLCs are likely to encompass one portion of a project, it is also likely that the completion of the project will be a typical event in a Series LLC that causes the termination of the Series.
-Because there may be classes or groups within a Series, the issues of termination and related distributions will also likely to be common issues in the drafting of Company Agreements.
+A Series within a Series LLC may be terminated and wound up without terminating the LLC (Mothership).
+The converse is not true, and if the LLC (Mothership) is terminated, all Series within it must be terminated.
+Of course, the Company Agreement may specify the events or the time that will require a Series within the LLC to terminate and wind up.
+18 A Series may also be terminated and its affairs wound up upon the occurrence of a majority vote of all of the members associated with the series approving the winding up of the series or, if there is more than one class or group of members associated with the series, a majority vote of the members of each class or group of members associated with the series approving the winding up of the series.19

+If there are no members associated with a Series, then the managers associated with that Series may, again by majority vote, terminate the Series within the LLC and wind it up.20 These statutory provisions on the events requiring the termination and winding up of a Series within the LLC may be varied by the Company Agreement.
+The issues of the percentage vote required to authorize the termination, and the issue of who may vote, are likely to be matters that are routinely varied.
+Since each Series within a Series LLC is likely to encompass only a portion of a project, it is also likely that the completion of the project will be a typical event in a Series LLC that causes the termination of one or more Series.
+Because there may be classes or groups within a Series, the issues of termination and related distributions will also likely be common issues in the drafting of Company Agreements.

-Once the event requiring the winding up is triggered, the statutory provisions on series incorporate by reference the general provisions - the "HUB" provisions of the TBOC -- to establish the procedures for the winding up of the Series.
-Thus, the procedures of Chapter 11 of the TBOC directly apply to Series within LLCs, with simple definitional changes in Section 101.617 to make the HUB provisions work for the specific features of the Series within the LLC.
-A winding up of a Series within an LLC may be revoked voluntarily, but oddly enough, not by the members of the LLC (Mothership).
-The voluntary revocation may be accomplished by the majority vote of the members associated with the Series with the LLC, or if there are no such members, then the managers associated with the Series within the LLC.
-Presumably, all of this may be varied by the Company Agreement.
+Once the event requiring the winding up is triggered, the statutory provisions on Series incorporate by reference the general provisions-the "hub" provisions of the TBOC-to establish the procedures for the winding up of the Series.
+Thus, the procedures of Chapter 11 of the TBOC directly apply to Series within LLCs, with simple definitional changes in Section 101.617 to make the hub provisions work for the specific features of the Series within the LLC.
+A winding up of a Series within an LLC may be revoked voluntarily but, oddly enough, not by the members of the LLC (Mothership).
+The voluntary revocation may be accomplished by the majority vote of the members associated with the Series, or if there are no such members, then the managers associated with the Series.
+21 Presumably, all of this may be varied by the Company Agreement.